Once & Future Planet

 - Learn how the environment and life have evolved together over time.

-- Work in teams to research and present on the exploration of Mars, Earth, and life.
+- Work in teams to research and present on the role of methane in climate and the world today.

 GEOL124: Evolution of Life and Environment on Planet Earth.
 Topics covered will begin with the Big Bang and the search for life’s origins.
 You will then explore how life and environment evolved through Earth’s history, and what that means for future interactions.
 As part of this course, you will conduct on a primary, community research project and develop skills in analysis, hypothesis testing, and scientific reporting.
 (3 credit course, fulfills General Education requirements of I-Series and Natural Sciences)